Fossil, Sand Dollar

 Synonyms: Fossilized Sea Urchins, Fossilized Sea Biscuit

-History of Sand Dollar Fossils
+Sand Dollar Fossils

 Sand Dollar Fossils are a relatively “new” healing stone whose properties have only recently begun to be explored.
 As a result, they were not included in early lapidaries, texts which describe gemstones and their powers.